chipsalliance/firrtl-spec/spec.md

 to refer to a reference expression to that component.
 Thus, the above example will be rewritten as "the port `in`{.firrtl} is connected to the port `out`{.firrtl}".

+### Static Reference Expressions

+Static references start with an identifier, optionally followed by sub-fields or sub-indices selecting a particular sub-element.
+Sub-accesses are not allowed.

+Define statements must have static references as their target, and their source must be either a static reference or a probe expression whose argument is a static reference.

 ## Sub-fields